If you've blocked our ad, please consider unblocking it.

 Quite a bit was changed between the Japanese and international version, mostly related to censorship and minor touchups

-In the Japanese version, the title screen graphics have a smaller "O", and the letters overlap each other substantially more than in the international version.
+In the Japanese version, the title screen graphics have a smaller "O" and "E", and the letters overlap each other substantially more than in the international version.
 The Japanese title screen lettering is very similar to that of Super Mario Bros.
 3, while the international version aimed for a slightly more refined look.
 Also, the "TM" is in a different position, and the box the title is in was made bigger as a result of these changes.

 The background used on the title screen in the Japanese version has what appears to be an Ai-Ai Gasa (相合傘; translated as under one umbrella) saying "Mario" and "Peach", as well as Japanese text saying "Mario Kart".
 These were removed in the international version for obvious reasons, and the mushroom was moved to fill some of the resulting dead space.